 Trading Interview with Tim Bourquin and Casey Stubbs

 Interviewer: We’re going to have a short interview and get some good information from Tim today.
-Okay.
-I want to first ask you about your background and when you started trading and if you could share how it happened.
+I want to first ask you about your background and when you started trading, if you could share how it happened.

 Tim Bourquin: Sure.
-So it’s a bit of a long story, I’ll shorten it for you.
-I was the -- I'm a police officer with LAPD and when I was in the Police Academy there was a guy who was in the academy who was day trading stock before it was ever a term that anybody knew.
-And on these days I went through the LAPD Police Academy in the month of summer and on these days when we’d have these death runs for like 15 miles and it was a 110 out there we would talk about stock trading to keep our minds off of how (inaudible) that our bodies were killing us and how hot and how thirsty we were.
+So it’s a bit of a long story.
+I’ll shorten it for you.
+I'm a police officer with LAPD.
+When I was in the Police Academy, a man in the academy day traded stock before it was a term anybody knew.
+I was in the LAPD Police Academy over summer.
+During these days, we’d have "death runs" for 15 miles when it was 110 degrees outside.
+We would talk about stock trading to keep our minds off of how much our bodies were killing us, how hot we were, and how thirsty we were.

-So this guy just brought it up one day that he was trading stocks and how much money he’d made by calling his broker and buying and selling on the same day.
-And I thought that's interesting so I got out of the academy I worked the 2pm to 2am shift with LAPD and so that left me on the west coast to trade stocks in the morning.
-So I would get up and start trading at 6:30, trade till 1:00 and then go to work as a cop and chase bad guys all day at LAPD.
+The man I met in the academy, who was a day trader, brought it up one day that he was trading stocks.
+He told me how much money he made by calling his broker and then buying and selling on the same day.
+I thought it was very interesting.
+When I got out of the academy, I worked the 2pm to 2am shift with LAPD.
+Working these hours allowed me to trade stocks in the morning.
+I would get up and start trading at 6:30am, trade till 1:00pm, and then go to work as a cop and chase bad guys all day at LAPD.

-And so at first, this was before -- I think there was just starting to be online brokers, there were like two.
-And I started actually out in currency trading, I kind of did it backwards.
-I went and started trading currency before I even traded stocks online.
-And in that day it really truly was the wild West.
-I mean, you had to run a third party court system right next to your platform because you did not trust that your broker was giving you the correct quotes on currency and the spread would get wide and they would literally just stop trading.
-Also read Everything you need to know about brokers.
+At first, there were only about two online brokers before it became popular.
+I actually started out in currency trading and worked my way backwards.
+I started trading currency before I even traded stocks online.
+Back when I started trading, it really was the Wild West.
+You had to run a third party court system right next to your platform because you did not trust that your broker was giving you the correct quotes on currency.
+The spread would get wide and they would literally just stop trading.
+Also read, Everything you need to know about brokers.

 It’s just a miracle that any of us survived that time period or even made any money at all.
-It took me about three years to turn about $6000 into $70,000 so three years is a long time in these days I’m sure guys would make that in a day of course but for me that was a huge deal.
-You know, from not knowing anything about trading to three years later having ten times my money.
+It took me about three years to turn about $6,000 into $70,000.
+Three years was a long time in those days.
+I’m sure people would make that in a day.
+Although, for me, it was a huge deal.
+From not knowing anything about trading to three years and later having ten times the money I had then.
 I thought that was the greatest thing ever.

-I went looking for a conference or how to learn how to trade better, there wasn’t one so I started one.
-And with trading and the conference now it’s called the traders (inaudible).
-With those things I was able to quit my job as a cop I’m still reserve, I still go put on a uniform and go chase bad guys a couple of times a month just for fun to keep my licenses up.
-But trading and my other business is my fulltime thing now.
+I went looking for a conference or to learn how to trade better.
+After searching, I couldn't fine one so I ended up starting my own.
+With my business, I was able to quit my job as a cop.
+Although, I’m still reserve.
+I still put on a uniform to go chase bad guys a couple of times a month just for fun to keep my licenses up.
+But trading and my other business are my full time things now.

-So I got into it just on a whim from another cop and it’s worked out pretty well.
-I’ve got good years, I’ve had bad years and reached a balance like everybody else but I feel like I’m still learning, still learning how to do this well and kind of getting my feel from my own system and strategy that works.
+I got into it just on a whim from another cop and it’s worked out pretty well.
+I’ve had good years and I’ve had bad years.
+But I was able to reach a balance like everybody else.
+I feel like I’m still learning how to do this well and kind of getting the feel of my own system and strategy that works.

 Casey Stubbs: Well, thanks for that, that was good information.
 Also thanks for serving as a police officer putting your life on the line to protect the community.
 I appreciate the officers.

-Tim Bourquin: Now I go, I do my shift as a police officer and it's so msuch less stressful than trading.
-And trading was always like the most stressful part of my day.
-And you know going down chasing a guy with a gun is like no big deal after you’ve got money on the line it seemed like.
+Tim Bourquin: My shifts as a police officer and are so much less stressful than trading.
+Trading was always the most stressful part of my day.
+Chasing a guy down with a gun was no big deal after I had money on the line... it seemed like.
 It is so much more stressful to trade.
-So I feel like that.
-That was really the hardest part of my day it was doing that.

 Interviewer: Wow, that's interesting to know.
-I bet a lot of people would not think that would be the case.
+I bet a lot of people would think otherwise.